raselsuborno/CS-207/README.md

 Weather in Canada is random, it changes within a moment.
 So, whenever i get a mail in my mailbox and if it is snowy or rainy outside my mail gets damaged.
 I decided to make a  project which will help me knowing when my mail is getting delivered.

 This specific project is an Arduino based mail notifier prototype.
-It was built for A CS 207 class.
+It was built for CS 207 class.
 I was inspired by a youtuber called CuriouslyCory.

 ![alt text][pic1]